State of the Race: How Battleground Polls See Trump-Harris

-With Election Day less than a week away, the presidential race between Republican Donald Trump and Democrat Kamala Harris couldn't be closer.
+With Election Day just four days away, the presidential race between Republican Donald Trump and Democrat Kamala Harris couldn't be closer.

 Most political analysts believe seven battleground states — Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin — will decide who occupies the White House the next four years.

+Michigan: A Marist poll released Friday shows the race tightening, with Harris ahead 51%-48%.
+In its September poll, Harris was ahead 52%-47%.
+In the final Detroit Free Press poll released Friday, Harris is ahead 48%-45%.

+Nevada: A Susquehanna poll released Friday showed Trump ahead 50.2%-44.2%.
+An Emerson College poll released Friday shows Harris ahead 48%-47%.

-Georgia: An AtlasIntel poll released Tuesday showed Trump with a 50.2%-47.1% lead, an advantage just inside the poll's margin of error of +/- 3 percentage points.
-In the final On Point/Red Eagle Politics/SoCal Strategies poll released Tuesday, Trump was ahead 50%-49%.
+North Carolina: A Redfield & Wilton Strategies poll for The Telegraph released Friday showed Trump ahead 48%-47%.
+An AtlasIntel poll released Thursday showed Trump ahead 50.7%-46.7%, outside of the poll's margin of error of +/- 3 percentage points.

-Michigan: A USA Today/Suffolk University poll released Wednesday showed Trump with a 47.4%-47% lead over Harris.
-An AtlasIntel poll released Tuesday showed Trump ahead 49.2%-47.9%.

-Wisconsin: The final Marquette University Law School poll released Wednesday showed Harris ahead 50%-49%.
-In a CNN poll released Wednesday, Harris is ahead 51%-45%.
+Wisconsin: A Marist poll released Friday showed Harris ahead 50%-48%.
+A Redfield & Wilton Strategies poll for The Telegraph released Friday showed Harris ahead 48%-47%.

 Michael Katz ✉